Understanding Canada's health care system

 The philosophical differences also lead to many people in the U.S. having a "customer" perspective of health care, with attendant expectations.
 In Canada we have a "priority of need" perspective.
-This is a very important difference to be aware of, if you are used to customer service in the U.S. medical system and have the personal wealth and/or a health insurance plan to pay for it there.
-In Canada you will get prompt, respectful, professional, and very human care.
-But you will much less likely to be considered a "customer", as you would in the U.S., and this has a direct impact on perceptions of wait times for service.
+This is a very important difference to be aware of if you are used to "customer service" in the U.S. medical system and have the personal wealth and/or a health insurance plan to pay for it there.
+In Canada you will get prompt, respectful, professional, and very "human" care.
+But you will likely not be considered a "customer" as you would in the U.S., and this has a direct impact on perceptions of wait times for service.

-The following anecdote shared with me in 2017 highlights the different exectations and concerns that arise at the patient interface of the Canadian and U.S. medical systems:
+The following anecdote shared with me highlights the different expectations and concerns that arise at the patient interface of the Canadian and U.S. medical systems:

 ...mandatory referrals and wait times to see specialists [in Canada] and great difficulty locating a family doctor.
 CT scans and MRI’s, which are frequent for me, seem to take weeks to schedule and even longer to be read and have the specialist follow up.
 All of this is a totally different matter in ________ [USA] where we both have our own team of specialists who liaise and share data with our internist but operate completely separately.
 Blood test and CT scans are scheduled in a day or two.
 4 hours later we get the radiologists report and the scan.
 Blood test results are available online to us within 24 hours.
 So, you see the Canada scene is looking very different and very frustrating.

-If you are dealing with chronic and/or serious health concerns while living in the U.S., or further abroad, and are used to the speed of treatment for all your needs there, please think carefully about when to move back to Canada...or whether to move back at all.
+If you are dealing with chronic and/or serious health concerns while living in the U.S. or further abroad and are used to the speed of treatment for all your needs there please think carefully about when to move back to Canada...or whether to move back at all.
 The last thing you need is aggravation of your health concerns and unnecessary worry while having to learn to navigate the Canadian health care system.
 Long waiting times in Canada for non-emergency specialist services are real.
 Note: Many Canadians who are willing to pay for faster service do use third-party countries like Mexico for common knee surgeries, for example, and dental care and cosmetic surgery, as other examples.

 You will not be fully covered by Canadian health care insurance when you travel or snowbird outside of Canada.
 You will have to purchase private "top-up" insurance to cover your travels and time outside of Canada.